flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

     - CONF-2 (Flaps position 2): At "F" and positive speed trend
     - CONF-1+F (Flaps position 1): At "S" and positive speed trend

     We always retract flaps by only one step at a time.
-So when we took off with flaps 2 (CONF-2) we retract flaps at "F" to flaps 1.
-Then at "S" we retract them to flaps 0.
+So when we took off with FLAPS 2 (CONF-2) we retract FLAPS at "F" to FLAPS 1.
+Then at "S" we retract them to FLAPS 0.

 ![Aircraft shortly before reaching S-speed](../assets/takeoff-climb-cruise/S_speed.png "Aircraft shortly before reaching VS speed")